PortlandStatePowerLab/OCHRE_Run_Scripts/README.md

 ## OCHRE Testing Scripts Using CTA-2045 HPWH Settings:
 - These scripts can be used to simulate HPWHs in residential buildings.
+- These scripts were developed to generate a CTA-2045 Implementation Guide for residential HPWHs.

 ### Requirements: